 Talk About the Most Trending Approaches

 - The scientific community sees different versions of developments in the field of artificial intelligence.
 D. Hawkins, for example, proposes an integrative approach that combines engineering, neurobiological, cognitive, and even ethical approaches.
-Within the framework of the integrative approach, there is no reason to expect from a reasonable machine that it should look, act, feel or think like a person.
-“The thoughts and behaviour of a rational machine may differ significantly from those of a human being, and it will have intelligence, which is determined by the predictive ability of hierarchical memory, and not by human-like behaviour.”
+Within the framework of the integrative approach, there is no reason to expect from a reasonable machine that it should look, act, feel, or think like a person.
+“The thoughts and behavior of a rational machine may differ significantly from those of a human being, and it will have intelligence, which is determined by the predictive ability of hierarchical memory, and not by human-like behavior.”

 - The physicist and mathematician Roger Penrose, who works in the field of the general theory of relativity and quantum theory, proves the impossibility of unfolding human intelligence into algorithms.
 Behind all these arguments is the “obviousness” of the assumption that “a mind endowed with consciousness simply cannot work like a computer, despite the algorithmic nature of many components of our mental activity.”

 - Sphere of application.
 About the spheres of application of artificial intelligence, Ignacy Belda argues: “Artificial intelligence gradually entered our lives.
 Sooner or later, the day will come when there will be systems with the same level of creativity, sensation, and emotional intelligence as a person.
 On the day when this happens, we will understand that we are not alone.”
 The classic textbook for artificial intelligence in the United States was the work of well-known computer scientists Stewart Russell and Peter Norvig “Artificial Intelligence: A Modern Approach,” in which artificial intelligence is defined as “the science of agents who receive results from their environment-related actions